thinnker/micro-ai-ts/README.md

 ## 🙏 Acknowledgments

-Micro-AI-TS is a research and learning project.
+Micro AI is a research and learning project.
 It was built by one person, whom is trying to simplify AI, Agentic and AI Orchestration workflows specifically in Javascript abd Typescript.
-Be kind.

 ---

-**Made with ❤️ for developers building with LLMs**
+**Made with ❤️ for developers building with LLMs and pioneering AI development.**